aleksamagicka/aquacomputer_d5next-hwmon/docs/aquacomputer_d5next.rst

 A temperature sensor can be connected to it, in which case it provides its reading and an estimation of the dissipated/absorbed power in the liquid cooling loop.

+The Aquastream XT pump exposes sensors readings three temperature sensors, voltages for pump and fan and current for the pump.
+The pump and fan speed can be controlled.

 The possible values for pwm_enable are: for D5 Next, Quadro and Octo